 Includes license requirements for key professional services that are open to U.S. service providers.

-U.S. professional licenses are not generally recognized in Mexico (e.g. engineer, architect, and lawyer).
+U.S. professional licenses are not generally recognized in Mexico (e.g., engineer, architect, and lawyer).
 One must become accredited in Mexico or have a Mexican counterpart co-sign or validate the U.S. work.
 For example, a U.S. architect may draw up plans for a building, but that must also get a “Stamp of Approval” by a licensed Mexican architect.
 A list of local professional associations can be found in the Principal Business Associations section of this guide.
-A guide to register your professional degree in Mexico (information is in Spanish) can be found at the Secretariat of Education website.
-For additional information, please contact your nearest U.S. Export Assistance Center or the U.S. Commercial Service in Mexico City (www.export.gov/locations).
+A guide to register your professional degree in Mexico (information is in Spanish) can be found at the Secretariat of Education’s (Secretaría de Educación Pública or SEP) website.
+For additional information, please contact your nearest U.S. Export Assistance Center or the U.S. Commercial Service in Mexico (www.trade.gov/locations).